MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-migrate-labels.md

 ### Label settings that are not supported in the admin centers

 Use the following table to identify which configuration settings of a migrated label are not supported by the Office 365 Security & Compliance Center, the Microsoft 365 security center, or the Microsoft compliance center.
-If you have labels with these settings, when the migration is complete, use the administration guidance in the final column before you publish your labels in one of the admin centers.
+If you have labels with these settings, when the migration is complete, use the administration guidance in the final column before you publish your labels in one of the referenced admin centers.

 If you are not sure how your labels are configured, view their settings in the Azure portal.
 If you need help with this step, see [Configuring the Azure Information Protection policy](configure-policy.md).